 Current courses include:

-Tissue Engineering Practical Course (B. Gantenbein A. Bertolo, A. Oberli, P. Bermudez-Lekerika, K. Crump, A. S. Croft,)
+•Tissue Engineering Practical Course (B. Gantenbein, A. Bertolo, Y. Baumgartner, P. Torabi, P. Bermudez-Lekerika, K. Crump)

 Description: